satvikxbansal/Spotter--Mediapipe-/README.md

 Stats are built from real local history and trophy progress.

 Profile is also the deeper coaching surface.
-It can show multiple ranked insights, a weekly recap, and evidence drill-downs that link insight evidence back to the relevant saved workout detail.
+It can show multiple ranked insights, a weekly recap, a 12-week training heatmap, and evidence drill-downs that link insight evidence back to the relevant saved workout detail.

 Current stats include: